BHUVANESHWAR-BHUVIOP/Brainwave_Matrix_Intern/Task2/Readme.md

 The dataset used in this project was downloaded from Kaggle and contains a large number of processed tweets labeled as either positive or negative sentiments.

 ## Columns in the Dataset:
-Sentiment: Sentiment label (0 for negative, 1 for positive).
+Sentiment: Sentiment label (0 for negative, 1 for positive).</br>
 Text: The tweet content.

 ## Steps:
 #### 1. Data Processing
-Sentiment Mapping: The dataset contains two labels, 0 for negative tweets and 1 for positive tweets.
+Sentiment Mapping: The dataset contains two labels, 0 for negative tweets and 1 for positive tweets.</br>
 Text Cleaning: Performed text preprocessing including converting text to lowercase, removing special characters, and cleaning the text using regular expressions.

 #### 2. Stemming